adamsuk/sradams-co-uk-content/blog/learning-ruby-and-rails.md

 ### Gotchas

 - To `require` or not to `require` that is the question.
 By default rails requires a ton of stuff so classes and methods are pretty much available everywhere and anywhere ... except when they're not.
 One that keeps getting me is `helpers`.
+- Rails-provided paths ... thanks rails for being ultra helpful but until I realise my paths have auto-generated variables I'm going to take a little longer setting up basic routing and redirects.

 ## Useful Links